 Financial planning for statewide and metropolitan transportation plans is typically required for three periods: short range, intermediate range, and long range.
 Therefore, the cost feasible projects are presented in three multi-year planning periods: Fiscal Years (FY) 2026 to 2030, FY2031 to FY2035, and FY2036 to FY2045.
-Table ES-5 presents the SIS roadway cost feasible projects by planning year and project phase.
+Table ES-5 summarizes the Plan Period 1 projects adopted in the FY 2021-FY 2025 TIP by project type and phase.
+Table ES-6 presents the SIS roadway cost feasible projects by planning year and project phase.
 Figure ES-6 presents a map of the projects and a distribution of the costs by phase.
-Table ES-6 presents the FDOT Other Roads Projects and Local Roadway Projects by planning year and project phase.
+Table ES-7 presents the FDOT Other Roads Projects and Local Roadway Projects by planning year and project phase.
 Figures ES-7, ES-8, and ES-9 present these projects by planning years including the distribution of costs by phase.
-Table ES-7 presents the partially funded projects within the FDOT Other Roads Projects and Local Roadway Projects, and Figure ES-10 presents a map of partially funded projects for the entire planning period (FY2026 to FY2045).
+Table ES-8 presents the partially funded projects within the FDOT Other Roads Projects and Local Roadway Projects, and Figure ES-10 presents a map of partially funded projects for the entire planning period (FY2026 to FY2045).